 Your request has been received by DRG.
 A represantative will contact you shortly to provide more details on the research and data contained in this report and ensure that it will meet your current research needs.

-What are the treatment drivers and goals for DN ?
+What are the treatment drivers and goals for RA ?

 What attributes are key influences, which have limited impact, and which are hidden opportunities?

-How do current therapies perform on key treatment drivers and goals for DN ?
+How do current therapies perform on key treatment drivers and goals for RA ?

-What are the prevailing areas of unmet need and opportunity in DN ?
+What are the prevailing areas of unmet need and opportunity in RA ?

-What trade-offs across different clinical attributes and price are acceptable to and European endocrinologists and nephrologists for a hypothetical new DN drug?
+What trade-offs across different clinical attributes and price are acceptable to and European rheumatologists for a hypothetical new RA drug?

 Markets covered: United States, France, Germany, United Kingdom

-Primary research: Survey of 61 and 30 European endocrinologists and nephrologists, fielded in January 2017.
+Primary research: Survey of 60 and 31 European rheumatologists fielded in December 2016.